MTDoven/Machine-Learning/README.md

 # MachineLearning
-This is the repository I use to learn machine learning.
+This is the repository used to learn machine learning.
 It contains many of the classic algorithms implemented by numpy.